katheich/project-1/README.md

     ```

 ### Power-ups and 'frightened' state
-- when pac-man eats an energizer, a boolean 'frightened' is toggled from false to true for 10 seconds
+- When pac-man eats an energizer, a global boolean 'frightened' is toggled from false to true for 10 seconds.
-- if another energizer is consumed when the boolean was already true, the timer is reset to 10 seconds from the last energizer
+- If another energizer is consumed when the boolean already had the value true, the timer is reset to 10 seconds from the time of consumption of the last energizer.
-- various behaviours are different when this boolean is true, namely:
+- Various behaviours are different when this boolean is true, namely:
-  1) ghosts choose the cell furthest away from pac-man, not closest
+  1) Ghosts choose the cell furthest away from pac-man, not closest
-  2) if pac-man collides with a ghost, 100 points are added to the score and the ghost is relocated to the ghost-pen
+  2) If pac-man collides with a ghost, 100 points are added to the score and the ghost is relocated to the ghost-pen
-  3) the CSS class frightened changes the look of the ghosts
+  3) The CSS class frightened changes the look of the ghosts
-- a countdown was added to alert the player of the time the game is remaining in the frightened state
+- A countdown was added to alert the player of the time the game is remaining in the frightened state.

 ### Variables
 At all times various variables are used to keep track of things happening in the game: